iamdtang/skaterdav85.github.io/teaching/2019/assignments/testing.md

 ---
 layout: assignment
-title: Testing
+title: Testing and Continuous Integration
 ---

-Revisit your [Sequelize ORM lab](/teaching/2019/labs/sequelize-orm) and write some tests for it and hook it up with Travis CI.
+Revisit your [Sequelize ORM lab](/teaching/2019/labs/sequelize-orm), write some tests for it, and hook it up with Travis CI.

 ## API Tests